 IT'S AFTER THE JANUARY 31 DEPOSIT DEADLINE.
 CAN I STILL REGISTER FOR CAMP?

 YES!
-You can always register for camp (as long as space is available for a particular location).
-We ask that you try to get your deposit in as quickly as possible, preferably within two weeks of registration.
+You can always register for camp (as long as space is available).
+We ask that you send your deposit in within two weeks of registration.